Center on Budget and Policy Priorities: Political stance

 The Center describes itself as "a nonpartisan research and policy institute" with a focus on reducing poverty and inequality.
 Others have described it as nonpartisan, progressive, liberal, and left-leaning.

 Board of directors

 The organization's board of directors includes Henry J. Aaron, senior fellow, Brookings Institution; Mayra Alvarez, president, The Children's Partnership; Kenneth S. Apfel, emeritus professor at the University of Maryland; Henry A. Coleman, emeritus professor at Rutgers University; Lynn McNair, president of the Windward Fund; Robert Reischauer, president emeritus at the Urban Institute; Kim Wallace, senior managing director of 22V Research; David de Ferranti, director of International Initiative for Impact Evaluation; Maria Cancian, dean of the McCourt School of Public Policy at Georgetown University; James Jimenez, adjunct faculty at the University of New Mexico; Lili Lynton, operating partner at The Dinex Group; Ai-jen Poo, president of the National Domestic Workers Alliance; and Samantha Tweedy, CEO of the Black Economic Alliance.

+Staff

+On March 23, 2018, employees formed a union with Nonprofit Professional Employees Union, which was voluntarily recognized.
+In 2023 a new collective bargaining agreement was reached.